DENGYONGZHEN/devops-space/DOP-C02 only self-learning.md

 Which additional steps should the DevOps engineer perform to meet the requirements?
 (Choose three.)

-- 🔑A. In the source account, copy the unencrypted AMI to an encrypted AMI.
+- ##### 🔑A. In the source account, copy the unencrypted AMI to an encrypted AMI.
 Specify the KMS key in the copy action.

 - 🔑B. In the source account, copy the unencrypted AMI to an encrypted AMI.
 Specify the default Amazon Elastic Block Store (Amazon EBS) encryption key in the copy action.

 - 🔑C. In the source account, create a KMS grant that delegates permissions to the Auto Scaling group service-linked role in the target account.

-- 🔑D. In the source account, modify the key policy to give the target account permissions to create a grant.
+- ##### 🔑🤫D. In the source account, modify the key policy to give the target account permissions to create a grant.
 In the target account, create a KMS grant that delegates permissions to the Auto Scaling group service-linked role.

 - 🔑E. In the source account, share the unencrypted AMI with the target account.

-- 🔑F. In the source account, share the encrypted AMI with the target account.
+- ##### 🔑F. In the source account, share the encrypted AMI with the target account.

-#### 🎈Question #7
+#### 🎈⚙️Question #7

 A company uses AWS CodePipeline pipelines to automate releases of its application A typical pipeline consists of three stages build, test, and deployment.
 The company has been using a separate AWS CodeBuild project to run scripts for each stage.